Chatti: Name and language

 In the 21st century, the broader proposal that the Chatti were Germanised Celts has been the subject of more detailed proposals by Wagner and Toorians to explain how the medieval and modern name of Hesse apparently evolved from an originally Celtic name of the Chatti.
 Toorians derives it from Proto-Celtic *kassis from earlier *katsi-, meaning "hate".
 Wagner derives it instead from an adjective *cad-ti- coming from *katus, meaning "battle".

 However, many other proposals including derivations from Germanic also exist, beginning with Jakob Grimm who proposed that the name is related to English "hat".

 Relationships to other Germanic peoples

-According to Tacitus, writing in about 100 AD reported that the Batavi were originally been a part of the Chatti.
+According to Tacitus, writing in about 100 AD, the Batavi were originally been a part of the Chatti.
 Domestic strife (seditione domestica) forced the Batavi to move away from the other Chatti and settle in the Rhine delta as special military allies of Rome, before their first clear appearance of the Chatti or Batavi in Roman records.
 Tacitus also described the Canninefates, who lived in the delta, sharing the same large island with the Batavi, as being the same as the Batavi in origin, language, and valour, but smaller in numbers.